Last Updated: March 10, 2022

 If an auto mechanic recently fixed the exhaust and did a poor job of it, you may experience even more leaks.

 Sometimes, all your 20-year old noisy truck needs is a muffler replacement.
 It's stuck by all these years and deserves one.
+You may check the most quietest performance muffler that are applicable in all car types.

 How To Keep Your Exhaust In Good Condition